h15200/notes/cs-terms.md

 - weakly means you can combine types "hello" + 3 = "hello3".
 3 is a num but is coerced into a string
 - JS is weakly typed and Python is strongly typed.
 Both are dynamically typed

+## mechanical sympathy

+- the more you know about computers, the more you can get out of them
+- "The most amazing ahievement of the computer software industry is its continuing cancellation of the steady and stagggering gains made by the computer hardware industry" - Henry Petroski
+- optimizing top-down:
+  - Architecture : latency, cost of communication
+  - Design : algos, concurrency, layers
+  - Implementation: programming language, memory use
+- Interpreted languages may cost 10x more to operate due to their inefficiency

+- generally, computer chips (CPU) have not gotten that much faster in recent years, but number of logical cores have increased
+- CPU is faster than memory (DRAM) in general
+- software gets slower more quickly (inefficiencies, bloat, use of interpreted languages) than CPUs get faster!!

+  - software development costs exceed hardware costs

+- `Golang` leveraging multiple cores is an example of working WITH the machine